WinterAxis/ESV-MD-Bible/The_Bible_esv/35_Habakkuk/Hab_3.md

 yet I will rejoice in the LORD; I will take joy in the God of my salvation.

 ###### 19
 God, the Lord, is my strength; he makes my feet like the deer's; he makes me tread on my high places.
-To the choirmaster: with stringed instruments. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+To the choirmaster: with stringed instruments.

 ***